|Study location||Estonia, Tartu|

 Eligible applicants must have completed the following in their prior learning period: mathematics for the value of 9 ECTS and probability and mathematical statistics for the value of 6 ECTS.

-Please be sure to check further information on required documents and our step-by-step application guide at www.mtk.ut.ee/quantitative-economics-ma.
+Please be sure to also check further information and our step-by-step application guide at www.mtk.ut.ee/quantitative-economics-ma.

 The entry qualification documents are accepted in the following languages: English / Estonian.